larssonphilip/Java-For-Everyone-Late-Objects-2nd-Edition-Solutions/README.md

 # Java-For-Everyone-Late-Objects-2nd-Edition-Solutions
-Contains solutions to SOME exercises in the book Java For Everyone: Late Objects 2nd Edition
+Contains solutions to SOME exercises in the book <a href = "http://www.horstmann.com/java4everyone.html">Java For Everyone: Late Objects 2nd Edition</a>